-Hospitals with two nearby sites which also report their quality metrics as a single unit were ranked as one entity.
+Hospitals with two nearby sites that report their quality metrics as a single unit were ranked as one entity.

-3.15 Norway
+o.
+Norway

-In Norway health care is publicly tax-financed, providing universal coverage for all residents.
-The public health care system is structured in four different regional health authorities (RHAs), where each authority operates several trusts.
-There are public hospitals trusts and not-for-profit private hospitals in Norway.
-With 94% of all hospital stays the public sector is significantly larger than the private sector.
-Private hospitals and RHAs can have tender agreements (The Commonwealth Fund 2020).
+In Norway, healthcare is publicly tax-financed, providing universal coverage for all residents.
+The public healthcare system is structured into four different regional health authorities (RHAs), with each authority operating several trusts.
+There are public hospital trusts and not-for-profit private hospitals in Norway.
+With 94% of all hospital stays, the public sector is significantly larger than the private sector.
+Private hospitals and RHAs can have tender agreements (The Commonwealth Fund, 2020).

-Hospital quality metrics for Norwegian Hospitals is provided by the Norwegian Directorate of Health.
+Hospital quality metrics for Norwegian hospitals are provided by the Norwegian Directorate of Health.
 The directorate is an executive agency and professional authority under the Ministry of Health and Care Services, which aims to improve the quality of health services and to promote factors that ensure the population remains in good health (Helsedirektoratet, 2023).
-Data about the quality of hospitals is displayed for each hospital trust.
+Data about the quality of hospitals can be displayed for each hospital or hospital trust.
 The following hospital quality metrics were used:

-- o 30-day survival rate (Overall, stroke, heart Attack, hip Fracture) - o 5-year survival rate (Breast cancer, rectal cancer, lung cancer, rectal cancer) - o Postponement planned operations
+- o 30-day survival rate (overall, stroke, heart attack, hip fracture) - 5-year survival rate (breast cancer, rectal cancer, lung cancer, colon cancer) - o 30-day infection follow-up rate (coronary bypass, gallbladder removal, colon surgery, hemiprosthesis insertion (hip), total arthroplasty (hip), caesarean section) - o In-time planned operations

-The 30-day survival rate shows the percentage of patients that survived a time period of 30 days after their discharge from the hospital.
-It is differentiated between four different categories: Overall survival rate, survival rate of stroke patients, survival rate of patients who had a heart attack, and survival rate of patients with a hip fracture.
-The most recent data was available for 2021.
-The 5-year survival rate displays the number of patients that survived a 5-year time period after being diagnosed with different cancer types: breast cancer, rectal cancer, lung cancer and colon cancer.
-The most current data at the time of the ranking process was available for 2021.
-Finally, postponement of planned operations indicates how many planned operations were not executed on time.
-The most recent data was available for 2022.
+The 30-day survival rate shows the percentage of patients who survived a time period of 30 days after their discharge from the hospital.
+It is differentiated into four different categories: overall survival rate, survival rate of stroke patients, survival rate of heart attack patients, and survival rate of patients with a hip fracture.
+The most recent data available was from 2021.
+The 5-year survival rate displays the number of patients who survived a 5-year time period after being diagnosed with a form of cancer: breast cancer, rectal cancer, lung cancer, or colon cancer.
+The most current data available at the time of the ranking process was from 2023.
+The 30-day infection follow-up rate shows the percentage of patients who were assessed for infection within 30 days of their surgery.
+It is reported for six different procedures: coronary bypass, gallbladder removal, colon surgery, hemiprosthesis insertion (hip), total arthroplasty (hip), and caesarean section.
+The most current data available at the time of the ranking process was from 2023.
+Finally, in-time planned operations was calculated using data on postponement of planned operations, which indicates how many planned operations were not executed on time, and the total planned operations, in order to find the percentage of planned operations that occurred on time.
+The most recent data was available for 2023.